Energy comparison sites

 How do I compare energy providers?

 Whilst you could visit individual suppliers websites and enter you details to compare against your current supplier it would take ages to do this manually.
-We do have a list of energy suppliers where each supplier is rated.
+We do have a list of energy suppliers where the best performing suppliers are reviewed based on the most truted and also the best price.

 Using a utility comparison site saves you the hassle and allows you to make a price comparison with all of the energy providers tariffs at once.
 It will be unrealistic to visit each energy provider in the UK to check their energy prices.

 Each has its own database of supplier tariffs that it keeps up to date to enable you to compare the tariff you are on with all the other energy tariffs in order to show you cheaper gas and electricity suppliers.